 Home Welcome to the Global

-This is a Global DNA Project for Sutherland's around the world.
+This is a Global DNA Project for Sutherland's around the world and all others who descend from the North of Scotland in Sutherland and Caithness.
 Have any questions?
 Please don't hesitate to contact us.

 Below is a video clip from Dr. Greenspan (CEO of FamilyTree DNA) outlining the reasons for analyzing your DNA to further your genealogical research.